ofcoursenp/Mediafire-clone/README.md

 # Mediafire-clone
 This is a mediafire-clone project in django

+# First clone this repositry from gitbash or install the zip and extract it

 # 1 : go to the folder in Mediafire-clone
 # 2 : Type cmd in the path